You Can Get Social Security Disability Benefits While You're On Workers Comp in DC

 Is it complicated?
 Sure, but that's why you need a lawyer who understands how to maximize the value of your recovery after a serious work injury.
 That's what we do.

-If we can help you with a workers compensation case or question, give us a call.
+If we can help you with a workers compensation case or question, give us a call today at 202-393-3320.
+You'll speak to someone from our office the same day and get resources you can use.
 And we'll send you a free, no obligation book on D.C. workers comp law and benefits (we even pay the postage) so you can get the answers you need.